Freedom of religion in Asia by country: Bangladesh

 Bangladesh was founded as a secular state, but Islam was made the state religion in the 1980s.
 However, in 2010, the High Court held up the secular principles of the 1972 constitution.
 The Constitution of Bangladesh establishes Islam as the state religion but also allows other religions to be practiced in harmony.

 While the government of Bangladesh does not interfere in the free practice of religion by people within its borders, incidences of individual violence against minority groups are common.
 In particular, Chakma Buddhists, Hindus, Christians, and Ahmadiyya Muslims are subject to persecution.
 Additionally, atheists face persecution, with prominent bloggers having been assassinated by radical groups, such as the Ansarullah Bangla Team.

 Family law concerning marriage, divorce, and adoption has separate provisions for Muslims, Hindus, and Christians.
 These laws are enforced in the same secular courts.
 A separate civil family law applies to mixed faith families or those of other faiths or no faith.

-The government operates training academies for imams, and monitors the content of religious education in Islamic religious schools, or madrassahs, and announced its intention to make changes to the curriculum, including modernising and mainstreaming the content of religious education.
+In 2013 the government operated training academies for imams, and monitored the content of religious education in Islamic religious schools, or madrassahs.

+In 2022, religious studies are compulsory for public school pupils in grades 3–10.
+Muslim, Hindu, Buddhist, and Christian pupils will receive instruction in their own religious beliefs.

 In 2013, Supreme Court deregistered the Jamaat-e-Islami, the largest Islamist political party, for violating the constitution, thereby banning it from participating in elections.
 However, the ban was not enforced in practice.

-Religious studies are compulsory and part of the curriculum in all government schools.
-Students attend classes in which their own religious beliefs are taught.
-Schools with few students from minority religious groups are generally allowed to make arrangements with local churches or temples to hold religious studies classes outside of school hours.